mixmatch/jquery.worklog/README.md

 # jquery.worklog
-Text Area + Auto Suggest
+contentEditable Divs + Auto Suggest

 # Dependencies
-jQuery
+- jQuery
-jQuery UI
+- jQuery UI
-jquery.autogrow-textarea

 #License
 This is free and unencumbered software released into the public domain.